UNDP Climate Promise

 • Climate finance:

 • Belize and Uganda have engaged new climate finance units on NDC actions and development planning.
-Belize also held a “write shop” on preparing climate change proposals for state and non-state actors and Zimbabwe prepared three project concepts.
+Belize also held a “write shop” on preparing climate change proposals for state and non-state actors and Zimbabwe prepared three project concepts and validated a draft investment report with stakeholders.

-• Climate finance analyses/NDC financial strategies have been prepared in Mali, Zimbabwe, and Chad, while Bangladesh held a consultation on the draft Balochistan Climate Change Policy and Financing Strategy.
+• Climate finance analyses/NDC financial strategies have been prepared in Mali, Zimbabwe, and Chad, while Bolivia and Belize initiated strategies for energy and “blue green” investments respectively.

 • Uganda developed draft carbon market guidelines, regulations, and training manual, while Zimbabwe released a national carbon credit framework.